 My artwork is varied, and is as much at home in museums as art galleries.

 Keen to learn traditional skills, research local stories, learn about conservation and care of objects, I enjoy finding inventive ways to attract new audiences while adding new information to artefacts of which little is known.
-As a result of my research on Robert Dick (Baker and Botanist of Thurso 1811-1866), I was invited to give a presentation about my work for the Botanical Society for Scotland at the Royal Botanical Gardens Edinburgh and exhibit in their John Hope Gateway Gallery.
+By invitation, I give a presentation about my work for the Botanical Society for Scotland at the Royal Botanical Gardens Edinburgh and exhibit in their John Hope Gateway Gallery.